TheBigTaco/Zoo/README.md

 * Working browser with internet connection

 ### Known Bugs
+* Best viewed on a window sized at 887x467

+### Future Addition
+* Ability to sort by species
+* Ability to delete animals
+* Ability to add animal pictures
+* Ability to list caretakers, not just number them

 ### Contact Me
 You can reach me at adamtitus76@gmail.com or connect with me on [linkedin](www.linkedin.com/in/adam-titus-06740b149).